unitaryfund/mitiq/docs/README-docs.md

 ```bash
 make latexpdf
 ```

+If there are errors arising in the latex build of the pdf, override them pressing "s"+ENTER.

 Since the `docs/build` folder is not kept track of, copy the pdf file with the documentation from `docs/build/latex` to the `docs/pdf` folder, naming it according to the release version with major and minor.